spoppitty/BlackjackMIPS/README.md

    Score <= 21, then Player Wins
    Score > 21, then Player loses

+How To Play:
+1. Set up Bitmap Display
+   - Set Unit Width and Height in Pixels to 8
+   - Set Display Width and Height in Pixels to 512
+   - Set the base address for display to 0x10040000 (heap)
+   - Connect to MIPS

+2. Assemble the file, projectP.asm

+3. Enter your inputs in Run I/O and watch the Bitmap Display as the game progresses

+4. Have fun!

 Conclusion
 This project demonstrates the use of MIPS Assembly to create a functional Blackjack game using system calls, macros, and bitmap graphics.